a-DelaCruz/cross-pi-gcc/README.md

 Because  this is from a project that i failed to submit on time...
 I decided to take it as a personal goal to make this work.

 As a result of ~2-months research, trials and errors along the way...
-I finally been able to achieve what i need for my use case and now i'' share with everyone that may or may not be useful for you.
+I finally been able to achieve what i need for my use case and now i'll share with everyone that may or may not be useful for you.

 This is in no-way near to what a Linaro-Toolchain could do, but enough for my needs which are:
   1. A latest C/C++ cross-compiler for armhf Raspberry Pi 3.